 5: Visit your child’s school and talk to their teachers.
 They need to be aware that it is happening and should be able to help.

 7: Don’t take away your child’s gadgets, regulate their use of technology.
 It’s tempting, but many children don’t report cyberbullying because they are worried their phones, tablets or laptops will be taken away as a result.
 This could make them feel more isolated.
 Instead, regulate their use of technology and try to encourage them to use their devices in the same room as you.

-How BT's parental controls can help keep your child safe
+How BT Parental Controls can help keep your child safe

-You can use BT's parental controls to stop your child seeing inappropriate content online, but they can also help prevent cyberbullying.
-For example, if your child is being sent links to age-inappropriate content as part of a bullying campaign, BT's parental controls will stop them seeing the offending web pages.
+If your child is being sent links to age-inappropriate content, BT's parental controls can stop them seeing the offending web pages.
 For instance the Strict filter blocks content around pornography, drugs and self-harm, saving them from seeing potentially distressing images or video.

-It includes timers for online access, so your child won't be able to go online during certain periods of time.
-This is designed to carve out dedicated homework time, but will also lower the risk of them being cyberbullied.
+Parental controls include timers for online access, so your child won't be able to go online during certain periods of time.
+This is designed to carve out dedicated homework time, but useful if you want to monitor when they are using the internet.

-BT's parental controls can be applied to every device using your home wi-fi, be it a smartphone, tablet, desktop or laptop.
+Our parental controls work with every device that connects to your home wi-fi, be it a smartphone, tablet, desktop or laptop.